-*Rachel is our “sunshine” mummy – very often the happiest girl you could meet.
-She has parents, but is unable to return to them for cultural reasons, having been rescued at just 10 years old from child marriage.
+*Rachel does have parents, but is unable to return to them for cultural reasons, having been rescued at just 10 years old from child marriage.
 She then became pregnant whilst in a previous care institution, and was subsequently moved to the Beehive. *Rachel is mummy to *Nathan, who was born in April 2016.

 The culture *Rachel comes from means that she and baby *Nathan would be in sincere danger if they were to return home.
-She does, however, hope to return home in the future in order to support her family. *Rachel would love to become a social worker when she has finished with her studying.
+She does, however, hope to return home in the future in order to support her family. *Rachel would love to become a social worker or an advocate for girls like herself when she has finished with her studying.

 *Rachel is a very inquisitive, warm young woman.
 She is probably the most English-literate of all the girls.
-Full of life and always smiling, Meanwhile, *Nathan is a very happy, healthy, loving, and cute little chap!
-He loves books, and ride-on trucks and trikes!
+Full of life and always smiling.

 *Katherine was the first girl to join us at The Beehive, in October 2014.
 She came to us from a background of immense sadness and trauma very soon after gave birth to a tiny baby girl, *Alice.